So, you're ready to retire?

 optimal spending level, even if we knew the answers to 1, 2, and 3

-How do you solve this quandary?
+How do you resolve this quandary?
 You don’t.

-But, here are ten suggestions to manage the financial risks you face:
+But, here are ten suggestions to manage the risks and anxiety you face:

 Include all remaining income sources — Social Security, pension, annuity, part-time work, etc. — and understand if they're going to change over time.
-For married couples, understand how these income sources will change once the first spouse departs this earth.
+For married couples, you must also know how these income sources will change once the first spouse departs this earth.
 Also, focus on after-tax income as that’s what matters.

-Note that distributions from your pre-tax retirement accounts are not income.
+Do not treat distributions from your retirement accounts as income.
 Instead, think of these as forced transfers from your IRA to your taxable savings that allow the IRS to take their due along the way.
+Also, don’t count interest and dividends as “income;” instead, they’re part of your savings that you’ll be drawing down over time.

 2. Track your net worth.